nnehome/nnehome.github.io/_sources/home/home.rst.txt

 The neural net can output "standard errors" in addition to point estimates.
 We establish that this neural net estimator (NNE) converges to limited-information Bayesian posterior when the number of training datasets L is sufficiently large.
-Besides the benefit of light computational cost, NNE is also robust to redundant moments, which is beneficial for cases where there lacks clear guidance on moment choices from a theoretical perspective.

 |

 Applying NNE
 ---------------

 While the method is broadly applicable to many types of structural models, we use the consumer sequential search model to illustrate how to use NNE.
+Below, we describe the two key functions ``nne_gen.m`` and ``nne_train.m`` to implement NNE.
+The other accompanying functions are described in the :ref:`code` page.

-The accompanying Matlab code can be found on the `GitHub <https://github.com/nnehome/nne-matlab>`_ page.
+All Matlab codes can be found on the `GitHub <https://github.com/nnehome/nne-matlab>`_ page.
 These codes can be used to replicate the Monte Carlo results from `Wei and Jiang (2023) <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3496098#>`_.

-We describe the key functions to implement NNE.

 Generate training datasets
 ''''''''''''''''''''''''''

-``nne_gen.m``: This function implements steps (1) and (2) from above.
+``nne_gen.m``: This function implements steps (1) and (2) from the overview of NNE.

 .. code-block:: matlab